edumserrano/dotnet-sdk-extensions/docs/dev-notes/dev-notes-main.md

 ## Projects wide configuration

-The [Directory.Build.props](/Directory.Build.props) at the root of the repo enables for all sevaral settings as well as adds some common NuGet packages for analyzers.
+The [Directory.Build.props](/Directory.Build.props) at the root of the repo enables for all projects sevaral settings as well as adds some common NuGet packages.

-Furthermore, specifically for test projects, there is another [Directory.Build.props](/tests/Directory.Build.props) that applies some NuGet packages that should be part of all test projects.
+Furthermore, just for test projects, there is another [Directory.Build.props](/tests/Directory.Build.props) that applies some NuGet packages that should be part of all test projects.

 The props file for tests is merged with the root level props file so all test projects obey to the same set of settings defined by the root level props file.